PaulPoot/wp-freedom-blackout/README.txt

 = 1.2 =
 * Added checkbox to show/hide progress on overlay
 * Use Foundation .row to make design more cohesive with client's website.
+* Excluding pages from being hidden is now possible.

 = 1.1 =
 * Added more customisation.